- Our customers have been hired by: *

 As the job title suggests, a project support officer is responsible for supporting the delivery of various projects.
 Usually found in the public sector, this role is sometimes also known as a project administrator or coordinator.
-A project support officer will work closely with a project manager, making sure that projects run smoothly from start to finish.
+In terms of project support officer functions, successful candidates work closely with a project manager, making sure that projects run smoothly from start to finish.

 Play the numbers game

-Part of your role as a project support officer is to define metrics for success – and that’s exactly what you should do when writing your CV.
+Part of your project support officer functions is to define metrics for success – and that’s exactly what you should do when writing your CV.
 By including facts and figures from your previous positions, you can highlight the impact you’ve had and show your recruiter that you’ve made a real difference in the workplace.

 Use keywords from the project support officer job description